 Business prepaid: As the name suggests, these cards are only offered to those who own a business.
 Business prepaid cards tend to charge a set-up fee and/or monthly fees, but they can provide solutions for accounting and expense reporting that helps a business sort out its finances.

 Before choosing your prepaid card, you should be fully aware of all the charges they incur.
 Typically, prepaid cards are either Pay Monthly or Pay As You Go.
 Pay Monthly cards charge a monthly fee, but tend to have lower fees for other banking transactions, while Pay As You Go cards tend to be free (or certainly less than the Pay Monthly option), but everyday transactions are more expensive.

-Ideally, you should spend some time thinking about how you plan to use your prepaid card -whether you take out cash regularly, use your card solely for purchasing, plan to set up a number of direct debits, plan use your card abroad etc. – and then check out the fees for all those transactions.
+Ideally, you should spend some time thinking about how you plan to use your prepaid card.
+For example, whether you take out cash regularly, use your card solely for purchasing, plan to set up several direct debits, plan use your card abroad etc. – and then check out the fees for all those transactions.
 Here’s a list of some features that prepaid cards will charge you for.
 The exact list of chargeable services will vary from card to card.

 Set-up fee: A one-off charge for obtaining the card.